 Of course, in any good interview, you should be using strong examples anyway to create a bridge from the past to the future for your potential employer.
 This is where your stories come in — stories of problems you solved, projects you led to success, new ideas that saved time and money, etc. In effect … your behavioral history.

 In recent years, employers started looking more and more for ways to increase their chances of hiring the “right” person.
 Too many have had the experience of lengthy interview processes resulting in months of things not working out.
-Where they wind up having to let the person go, despite so much time and money invested.
+So they wind up having to let the person go, despite so much time and money invested.
 Not to mention what the new hire has to go through.

 Behavioral interviews (and behavioral questions in general) do indeed offer a decent shot at predicting how an employee might fit in.
 The secret — often the fly in the ointment — is the interviewer still has to be able to put the pieces together.
 And, at times, read between the lines.